-- As described in 6.2.4, a channel in the Initial State shall receive the Clear Initial State command before 688 other commands can be executed.
-This requirement ensures that if the Initial State is entered 689 690 asynchronously, the Management Controller is made aware that one or more NC-SI settings may have changed without its involvement, and blocks the Management Controller from issuing additional 691 commands under that condition.
-Until the channel receives the Clear Initial State command, the 692 Management Controller shall respond to any other received command (except the Select Package and 693 Deselect Package commands) with a Command Failed response code and Interface Initialization 694 Required reason code to indicate that the Clear Initial State command shall be sent.
-See response and 695 reason code definitions in 8.2.5.
-696 - NOTE: Package commands (for example, Select Package and Deselect Package) are always accepted and responded to normally regardless of whether the Channel is in the Initial State. - If the Management Controller, at any time, receives the response indicating that the Clear Initial State command is expected, it may interpret this response to mean that default settings have been restored for the channel (per the Initial State specification), and that one or more channel settings may need to be restored by the Management Controller.
+- 750 commands under that condition.
+Until the channel receives the Clear Initial State command, the - 751 Management Controller shall respond to any other received command (except the Select Package and - 752 Deselect Package commands) with a Command Failed response code and Interface Initialization - 753 Required reason code to indicate that the Clear Initial State command shall be sent.
+See response and - reason code definitions in 8.2.5. - 755 NOTE Package commands (for example, Select Package and Deselect Package) are always accepted and - responded to normally regardless of whether the Channel is in the Initial State. - 757 If the Management Controller, at any time, receives the response indicating that the Clear Initial State - 758 command is expected, it may interpret this response to mean that default settings have been restored for - 759 the channel (per the Initial State specification), and that one or more channel settings may need to be - 760 restored by the Management Controller.

-6.2.6 State Transition Diagram
+761 6.2.6 State transition diagram

-Figure 6 illustrates the general relationship between the package- and channel-related states described in Table 1 and the actions that cause transitions between the states.
-Each bubble in Figure 6 represents a particular combination of states as defined in Table 1.
+- Figure 6 illustrates the general relationship between the package- and channel-related states described in - 763 Table 1 and the actions that cause transitions between the states.
+Each bubble in Figure 6 represents a - particular combination of states as defined in Table 1.

-Figure 6 - NC-SI Operational State Diagram
+Figure 6 - NC-SI operational state diagram

-6.2.7 State Diagram for NC-SI Operation with Hardware Arbitration
+6.2.7 State diagram for NC-SI operation with hardware arbitration

 Figure 7 shows NC-SI operation in the hardware arbitration mode of operation.
-This is a sub-set of the general NC-SI Operational State Diagram (Figure 6) and has been included to illustrate the simplified sequence of package selection when this optional capability is used.
+This is a sub-set of the general NC-SI operational state diagram (Figure 6) and has been included to illustrate the simplified sequence of package selection when this optional capability is used.